AmethystFramework/framework/README.md

 ## Features

 - Amethyst's flexibility allows you to modify many things and add features as you see fit.
-- Amethyst allows a developer to construct slash or message instructions.
+- Amethyst allows a developer to construct slash or message interactions.
-- Support for interaction, including built-in buttons, selection, and more.
+- Support for interactions, including built-in buttons, selection, and more.
 - More amazing features of our framework for you to explore.

 ## Why Amethyst?